informalsystems/hermes-sdk/docs/notes/encoding.md

 The traits are also parameterized by a `Strategy` tag type, which allows different versions of encoders for the same `Value` type to co-exist.
 The `Strategy` type only acts as a tag, and is typically named based on the encoding scheme used.
 For example, the `ViaProtobuf` strategy is used by convention to encode values into bytes following the Protobuf encoding format.

 The encoding methods on these traits are pretty straightforward.
-The `encode` method takes a reference to `Value`, and try to encode it into the `Encoded` form.
+The `encode` method takes a reference to `Value`, and tries to encode it into the `Encoded` form.
 In reverse, the `decode` method takes a reference to `Encoded`, and returns a new owned `Value` if the encoding is successful.

 Based on the method signatures, we can see that the way the references are used means that the encoding may not always be done the most efficiently.
 For example, since `encode` borrows the `Value`, it may need to clone the value if it needs to make use of `From` to convert the value into some other form, before the actual encoding is done.
 Nevertheless, these traits serve as a good starting point for implementing naive encoders, without introducing too steep learning curves to the developers.